backdrop-contrib/footnotes/README.md

 ------

 This is an initial port of the module.
-While the basics are working fine, CKEditor and Views integration need some work.
+While the basics are working fine, CKEditor and Views integration could need some improvements.

 Requirements
 ------------